Jonathan Somers

-Jonathan Somers was a machinery manufacturer and mayor of Toodyay.
+Jonathan Somers (1862-1928) was an Australian machinery manufacturer and mayor of Toodyay.
 He arrived in Toodyay as a blacksmith from Newcastle, New South Wales, and over time built up a major industry manufacturing vehicles and machinery using local timbers.
 Examples of his work won recognition at the 1899 Western Australian International Mining and Industrial Exhibition, also known as the Coolgardie Exhibition, and in 1900 he won first prize for a wagon at the Glasgow International Exhibition.
 His contribution to public life led to him becoming the Mayor of Newcastle in 1908.
 It was largely due to his influence as mayor that the town of Newcastle was renamed Toodyay in 1910.

 Somers was born on 23 August 1862 in Newcastle, New South Wales, to Daniel and Ann Somers (née Shehan).
 In 1890 he arrived in Newcastle, Western Australia to work as a blacksmith with the firm Kingston & Best located on Telegraph Road, North Newcastle.
 He soon bought out the firm and started to extend its operations.
 On 30 August 1891 Somers married Catherine Drummond Thomas (c.1870–1946), the daughter of William and Cecilia (née Drummond).
 Between c.
 1892 and c.
 1917 nine children were born, five sons (one died at birth) and four daughters.

 From the latter half of the 1890s Somers was exhibiting machinery, wagons and vehicles at the annual Toodyay Agricultural Show.
 Of particular interest was the use of local timbers that drew this comment about the 1898 show:

 According to Twentieth Century Impressions of W.A, Toodyay counts among its assets valuable timbers – York and white gums and Morrell – and that the value of these timbers commercially is recognised is evidenced by the extensive demands for them made from all parts of the state.
 Somers' firm was catering to this demand.
 According to a description of the business: